 He came up with the annual rite of spring known as the Pig Race, for which he oversaw the roasting of a large pig for the post-ski-race feast.
 I can taste it now.
 The winner’s prizes included the unfortunate pig’s nose nailed to a plaque.
 (A picture of the 1972 Pig Race start is below, and it reflects the time: lots of wool, leather boots, bamboo poles, no Lycra.)

-Tony would later hatch the American Ski Marathon, with hundreds of skiers from around New England charging down the hills on the 60-kilometer route from Breadloaf, over Blueberry Hill’s mountain ski trails and through its backyard en route to Brandon.
-It was the largest ski race in the East and Tony invented it “out of thin air,” as my friend Andrew Nemethy has noted.
+Tony was there at the hatching of the American Ski Marathon, with, eventually, hundreds of skiers charging down the hills from Lincoln or Breadloaf in Ripton, over Blueberry Hill’s mountain ski trails and through its backyard en route to Brandon.
+It was the largest ski race in the East and the biggest nordic celebration in New England.

 The Catamount Trail link and the summertime Goshen Gallop were yet to come.
 And so was the Moosalamoo National Recreation Area, which encompasses more than 15,000 acres, from Silver Lake to the mountain slopes, and which Tony worked hard to help establish.
 But in the beginning it was just lots of snow and good friends in a place that Tony and Martha created.